Originate/guide/pull_requests.md

 We all review each other.
 Junior developers should review senior developers’ code as much as senior developers review junior developers’ code.
 This has two extra benefits:

-* It evens the playing field, and helps everyone feel like they are on the same page, rather than getting defensive because their boss is being harsh on them.
+* It evens the playing field, and helps everyone feel like they are on the same page.
-Junior developers can quickly absorb knowledge from senior ones.
 * Senior developers will be challenged to reaffirm their assumptions when junior developers question things they assume and take for granted.
-This helps senior developers avoid “stubborn old fool” syndrome.

 ## What If We Can’t Agree